 Because of the San Andreas Fault and other faults that lie within Pinnacles, many minor earthquakes occur in the park.
 Many visitors find it fun to come to the park in search of earthquake experiences and to study information about the geology of the fault lines, tectonic plate movement, and natural landmarks throughout the park left by volcanic activity and its aftermath.

-San Andreas Fault lies along A-B on the map, running near Pinnacles.
-Other faults lie within the park
+San Andreas Fault lies along the line made by points A-B on the map below, running near the park.
+Other faults lie within the park itself.